kyclark/gitbook-metagenomics/first_steps_with_unix.md

 # Handy command line shortcuts

-* <TAB>: hit the Tab key for command completion
+* Tab: hit the Tab key for command completion
 * **!!**: execute the last command again
 * **!$**: the last argument from your previous command line (think of the $ as the right anchor in a regex)
 * CTRL-R: reverse search of your history
 * Up/down cursor keys: go backwards/forwards in your history
 * CTRL-A, CTRL-E: jump to the start, end of the command line when in emacs mode (default)

-Protip: If you are on a Mac, it's easy to remap your (useless) CAPSLOCK key to CTRL.
+> Protip: If you are on a Mac, it's easy to remap your (useless) CAPSLOCK key to CTRL.
 Much less strain on your hand as you will find you need CTRL quite a bit, even more so if you choose emacs for your $EDITOR.

 # Altering your environment